communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/environment_creation_from_scratch.md

 Once these have been done, run a complete apply

 ### Set up the database

 If not restoring the database from a backup, or migrating it from elsewhere, run the db:setup rake task (use the ad_hoc task definition to spin it up from the app image with a command override).

+Alternatively you probably need to run an app deployment to sort out using the right image, which will include a db migration - you can then just run db:seed as a separate task.